ljpatrick/marxpaint/magic/docs/en/README.txt

        Here is a description of arguments that many of your plugin's functions will need to accept.
          * magic_api * api
-           Pointer to a C structure containing pointers to Tux Paint functions and other data that the plugin can (and sometimes should) use.
+           Pointer to a C structure containing pointers to Marx Paint functions and other data that the plugin can (and sometimes should) use.
 The contents of this struct are described below.